Aviation industry to work on voluntary tracking ahead of U.N. rules

 "The real issue is who is in charge of mandating better tracking," said Richard Aboulafia, an aerospace analyst at Teal Group, in Fairfax, Virginia.
 "If it is the industry, they will have to bear all the uncertainty about technical change, negotiations with pilots and so on.
 It is not just about nickel and diming in safety, there is real uncertainty."

-It has been nearly five years since French crash investigators recommended better tracking in the aftermath of an Air France flight that crashed en route from Brazil.
+It has been nearly five years since French crash investigators recommended better tracking in the aftermath of the crash of Air France 447.

 Hiatt, with IATA, said no task force was needed after the Air France crash because authorities knew enough to locate the wreckage within a few days: "MH370 went some place that we didn't exactly know, where with Air France there was a good idea of where it went," he said.